TRHeliad/startup/notes.md

 **Deployment** - Automated packaging and delivery of code from the development environment to the production environment.

 ## Vite
 Vite is a toolchain that creates a development environment for quick iteration.
-You can configure it to work with JSX.
+You can configure it to work with react.
 To setup a new environment, all you have to do is use
 ```bash
 npm create vite@latest demoVite -- --template react